How to become a Correctional Officer

 Police officers protect lives and property.
 Detectives and criminal investigators, who are sometimes called agents or special agents, gather facts and collect evidence of possible crimes.
 Police officers pursue and apprehend people who break the law.
 They then warn, cite, or arrest them.
 Most police officers patrol their jurisdictions and investigate suspicious activity.
 They also respond to calls, issue traffic tickets, and give first aid to accident victims.

-he daily activities of police and detectives vary with their occupational speciality, such as canine units and special weapons and tactics (SWAT).
+The daily activities of police and detectives vary with their occupational specialty, such as canine units and special weapons and tactics (SWAT).
 Whether they work at a local, state, or federal agency also determines job duties; and duties differ among federal agencies because they enforce different aspects of the law

 A security guard or gaming surveillance officer-